Fasust/HighResImage-to-DeepZoomImage/README.md

 # Endpoints

-The service has to end-points
+The service has 2 end-points

 | End Point      | HTTP Verb | Use                                   | Request                | Response                                                     |
 | -------------- | --------- | ------------------------------------- | ---------------------- | ------------------------------------------------------------ |